ThinkStation: C30

 The ThinkStation C30 is a high-end dual-processor workstation designed for use in video editing, engineering, and finance.
 The C30 is slightly smaller than a full-sized tower but still comes with two PCI slots, two free PCIe x16 card slots for graphics cards, a free PCIe x4 slot, and space for two free hard drive bays.
-Two Intel Xeon E5-2620 processors, 16 GB of ECC DDR3 system memory, an Nvidia Quadro 4000 graphics card, and a 500 GB hard drive come standard.
+Two Intel Xeon E5-2620 processors, up-to 256 GB of ECC DDR3 system memory (2x4 slots), an Nvidia Quadro 4000 graphics card, and a 500 GB hard drive come standard.
 There is an option to rack mount the C30.

 PC Magazine wrote, "The Lenovo ThinkStation C30 is a very good dual-processor workstation.
 It is a powerhouse for the space constrained financial, DCC, or engineering user in your organization.
 The system therefore comes highly recommended, but its roomier, more powerful, and more expensive big brother the Lenovo ThinkStation D30 holds on to the Editors' Choice for dual-processor workstations for the time being for having a lot more power and being more flexible for future upgrades."